LRVC/Sumo-Survey/README.md

 sqlObj.Question.sync({force: true});

 ```
-Run this command again and the app will be up and running
+Run this command again and the app will be up and running.
+Click on 'Admin' in the browser to navigate to the dashboard and create new questions.
 ```bash
 npm start
 ```